 How do fluoride treatments protect my child’s teeth?

-Fluoride treatments protect your child’s teeth by preventing tooth de-mineralization and cavities.
+Fluoride treatments protect your child’s tooth enamel, remineralize their teeth, and help prevent childhood cavities.

 Fluoride varnish can protect your child’s enamel so they don’t experience tooth sensitivity.
-In the winter, it’s not uncommon for children (and adults) to experience.
+In the winter, it’s not uncommon for children (and adults) to experience tooth sensitivity.
 This is because when the cold outdoor air hits our teeth, there may not be enough enamel to protect the sensitive layer of dentin underneath.

 Fluoride for teeth is able to prevent the acids in your child’s mouth from breaking down healthy tooth enamel.
 This is why your child’s dentist may recommend using fluoride toothpaste and scheduling fluoride treatments as needed.
 Fluoride helps fight harmful acids, as well as the bacteria that cause them.